 Stratigraphic Asset Management, Inc. offers an independent, flexible, and comprehensive approach to help clients manage their liquid assets and generate an attractive risk-adjusted return.
 Stratigraphic’s principals invest their own money alongside their clients and always put the interests of their clients first.

 Stratigraphic’s business is providing investment supervisory services through the management of client portfolios.
 Such portfolios are always held at a major financial institution that serves as custodian.
 Stratigraphic manages substantially all of its client portfolios on a discretionary basis.
-At December 31, 2020, the firm had one non-discretionary account under management with total assets valued at $35.8 million and 66 discretionary accounts valued at around $100.6 million.
-Managed accounts consist mainly of publicly traded securities: U.S. and foreign common stocks; corporate debt securities; commercial paper; certificates of deposit; municipal securities; and exchange traded fund shares.
+At December 31, 2022, the firm had two non-discretionary account under management with total assets valued at $32.4 million and 64 discretionary accounts valued at around $92.4 million.
+Managed accounts consist mainly of publicly traded securities: U.S. and foreign common stocks; U.S. Government, corporate debt securities, municipal securities; and exchange traded fund shares.
 For certain clients, Stratigraphic has utilized covered options writing as a supplemental investment strategy.
 Stratigraphic principals and clients have invested in real estate private placements in which a family member was a general partner/principal at the time of the offering.

 We do structure portfolios and tailor asset class weightings to take into account risk preferences, account cash withdrawal requirements, age, and other related personal factors that have a bearing on the management of the account.

-Alan Bernstein and Jayusia Bernstein are not engaged in any other business outside of Stratigraphic.
+Alan Bernstein is not engaged in any other business outside of Stratigraphic.